 -

-Compare comfort dimensions deliberately
+Compare comfort dimensions on purpose

 Confirm what the listed dimensions include